rudralaxmikanth5/CS6230_project/README.md

 >
 ![Pipline Stages ](Git_Images/pipeline.png)
 >
 *x* represents the given input.
-Here OP represents the function (which is also given as an input along with x), which enables the pipeline stages based on the function used. *Res_exp*, *Res_add*, *Res_sub*, *Res_div* are the results of the exponential, addition, subtraction and division stages respectively.
+Here OP represents the function (which is also given as an input along with x), which enables the pipeline stages based on the function used.
    * 00: tanh(x)
    * 01: sigmoid(x)
    * 10: LReLu(x)